forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Fluent European Borders
 > in work

-Ideally each two neighboring countries have friendly and close interactions.
-In this sense the borders of country groups become smooth/fluent.
-Such that when traveling from the British Isles to Türkiye and the Levant, from Scandinavia to the Maghreb or from Portugal to Russia all the borders are smooth.
+Ideally each two neighboring countries have friendly and close interactions to the extent that the borders between country become smooth/fluent.
+Ideally, when traveling from the British Isles to Türkiye and the Levant, from Scandinavia to the Maghreb or from Portugal to Russia all the borders are smooth.

 As the major player and designer in Europe, the European Union has a key role but all European or bordering country groups such as the EAEU, the CIS, the AU and the EFTA, are essential, as are all the countries themselves.

 > Possibly the The European Political Community proposed by the President Macron could be a suitable setting to discuss/establish smoother borders. // modelled similar to the [African Union](#african-union) is - possibly also as yet another European state group.

 #### Refs Economic and Political State Groups in and around Europe